julienlargetpiet/edm1/README.md

 @param all_in_word is a value (default set to "yes", "no" to activate this option) that, if activated, won't authorized a previous matched pattern to be matched again

 REGEX can also be used in the searched patterns

+### see_inside

+Return a list containing all the column of the files in the current directory with a chosen file extension and its associated file and sheet if xlsx
+For example if i have 2 files "out.csv" with 2 columns and "out.xlsx" with 1 column for its first sheet and 2 for its second one, the return will look like this: c(column_1, column_2, column_3, column_4, column_5, unique_separator, "1-2-out.csv", "3-3-sheet_1-out.xlsx", 4-5-sheet_2-out.xlsx)

+@param pattern is a vector containin the file extension of the spreadsheets ("xlsx", "csv"...)

+@param path is the path where are located the files

+@param sep_ is a vector containing the separator for each csv type file in order following the operating system file order, if the vector does not match the number of the csv files found, it will assume the separator for the rest of the files is the same as the last csv file found.
+It means that if you know the separator is the same for all the csv type files, you just have to put the separator once in the vector.

+@param unique_sep is a pattern that you know will never be in your input files

+@param rec alloaw to get files recursively

+If x is the return value, to see all the files name, position of the columns and possible sheet name associanted with, do the following: print(x[(grep(unique_sep, x)[1]+1):length(x)])
+If you just want to see the columns do the following: print(x[1:(grep(unique_sep, x) - 1)])

+### val_replacer

+Allow to replace value from dataframe to another one.

+@param df is the input dataframe

+@param val_replaced is a vector of the value(s) to be replaced

+@param val_replacor is the value that will replace val_replaced

+@param df_rpt is the replacement matrix and has to be the same dimension as df.
+Only the indexes that are equal to TRUE will be authorized indexes for the values to be replaced in the input matrix